defog-ai/sql-eval/README.md

 ### Install Dependencies

 Firstly, clone the repository where we store our database data and schema.
 Install all Python libraries listed in the `requirements.txt` file.
-You would also need to download the spacy model used in the NER heuristic for our [metadata-pruning method](https://github.com/defog-ai/sql-eval/blob/main/utils/pruning.py).
+You would also need to download the spacy model if you're using the NER heuristic for our [metadata-pruning method](https://github.com/defog-ai/sql-eval/blob/main/utils/pruning.py) (set by c=0, more below).
 Finally, install the library.
 ```bash
 git clone https://github.com/defog-ai/defog-data.git
 cd defog-data